 Trauma; PTSD; Childhood Abuse and Neglect

-The impact of trauma on a person’s life can be severe and far-reaching.
-These trauma resource links are intended to help understand what trauma is (and is not), as well as interventions which help to support, process and heal trauma.
+AKA PTSD in diagnostic terms, the impact of trauma on a person’s life can be severe and far-reaching.
+Trauma is a mental injury, not a mental illness.
+These trauma resources are intended to help understand what trauma is (and is not), as well as interventions which help to support, process and heal trauma.

 What Is Trauma?

-This article explains six well-known forms of treatment for trauma, or PTSD as it is known in diagnostic terms.
+This article explains six well-known forms of treatment for trauma.

 For a reasonably quick overview of EMDR, click on the link above.
 For more detailed information, click here.